toralf/torutils/README.md

-The script [ipv4-rules.sh](./ipv4-rules.sh) is designed to lower the impact of a DDoS at [layer-3](https://www.infoblox.com/glossary/layer-3-of-the-osi-model-network-layer/) against a Tor relay.
+The script [ipv4-rules.sh](./ipv4-rules.sh) is designed to lower the impact of a DDoS at [layer-3](https://www.infoblox.com/glossary/layer-3-of-the-osi-model-network-layer/) against a Tor relay by blocking ips making too much connection (attempts) to the local ORPort.
-Currently a 3-digit-number of ips gets blocked if they make too much connection (attempts) to the local ORPort which corresponds to a 4-digit number of local ports not being opened.
 [Here're](./sysstat.svg) metrics to show the effect (data gathered by [sysstat](http://pagesperso-orange.fr/sebastien.godard/)).
 Details are in the issues [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393).